goplot/goplot/README.md

 **Setup destination and temp directories**

 Remember that the directory structure tells goplot how to distribute load across IO busses.
 Create farm and temp directories with their mount points as described above.
-Mount your drives and create your *plots* and *logs* directories.
+Mount your destination drives and create their *plots* and *logs* directories.
 As an example, say you have a plotter with two USB busses, each with two destination drives attached (four total external disks) and a single SSD temp drive.
 Your directory structure for plotting should look something like this:

 ```
 /farm/1/disk1/plots